Abstract type: Java

-Use of abstract types
+Usage

 Abstract types are an important feature in statically typed OOP languages.
 Many dynamically typed languages have no equivalent feature (although the use of duck typing makes abstract types unnecessary); however traits are found in some modern dynamically-typed languages.

 Some authors argue that classes should be leaf classes (have no subtypes), or else be abstract.

 Abstract types are useful in that they can be used to define and enforce a protocol; a set of operations that all objects implementing the protocol must support.

-Abstract types are also an essential part of the Template Method Pattern.
+Abstract types are also an essential part of the template method pattern.